 The power of verbal communication and its effects on individuals is well known.
 But we don’t just connect via words.
 As Peter Drucker (thought of by many as the founder of modern management) said, “The most important thing in communication is hearing what isn’t said.”
-A person’s energy can tell you much more about them and shout out the truth far louder than words.
+A person’s energy can tell you much more about them and shout the truth far louder than words.

 We are all connected energetically.
 So, you instantly activate the energy cords that bind you both, forming a connection whenever you think of someone.
 This connection lets you plant thoughts, share ideas, send love, express emotion, spread positive (or negative) energy, and more wordlessly.

 You might be thinking, “Oh, that’s hogwash!”
 But is it?
 Run an experiment for yourself.
 Take a moment to think of your last interaction.
 Did the vibes that you were sending out impact your interaction?
 Is it possible?
-Too often, let the ups and downs of life seep into our connections with others.
+Too often, we let the ups and downs of life seep into our connections with others.
 Just try it.
-Instead of feeling irritated, bored, frustrated or judged by the person in front of you, decide to send out positive vibes of ‘unconditional positive regard.
+Instead of feeling irritated, bored, frustrated or judged by the person in front of you, send out positive vibes of ‘unconditional positive regard.
 Unconditional positive regard, an idea put forward by American psychologist Carl Rogers is simply deliberate acceptance and positive support for another, as they are, without judgement.
-Just try it and see how the connection flourishes and the outcome constantly improves.
+Try it and see how the connection flourishes and the outcome constantly improves.

-There is a lot about the world we can’t change right now (everyone is fed up with the pandemic), but we can change lots of little things to connect more authentically with ourselves and others.
+There is a lot about the world we can’t change right now (everyone is fed up with the pandemic), but we can change many little things to connect more authentically with ourselves and others.
 And if we all do them, we can make significant changes for the better at home, at school and in our communities.